ga4gh/ga4gh-schemas/doc/source/api/alleleAnnotations.rst

 A VariantAnnotationSet can be searched for VariantAnnotations by region and filters can be applied.

 * A region to search must be specified.
-This can be done by providing the id of one or more genomic features or a reference sequence (identified by name or id) with start and end coordinates.
+This can be done by providing a reference sequence (identified by name or id) with start and end coordinates.
-* Results can be filtered by the predicted effect of the variant, using a Sequence Ontology OntologyTerm, or by variant name.
+* Results can be filtered by the predicted effect of the variant using a Sequence Ontology OntologyTerm.